syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/selection.md

 documentation: ug
 ---

-# Range selection in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)
+# Range selection in .NET MAUI Range Selector (SfDateTimeRangeSelector)

 This section helps to learn about the range selection in the DateTime Range Selector.